-However, if your dog is breathing fast or panting heavily for longer than normal in warmer months it may be a sign of heatstroke which is potentially life threatening.
+However, if your dog is breathing fast or panting heavily for longer than expected in warmer months it may be a sign of heatstroke which is potentially life-threatening.

 If you think your dog may be suffering from heatstroke cool them down with cool but not cold water as this may cause them to go into shock. let them drink as much as they want and cover them with wet towels to bring the temperature down.
 It is important to get them checked out by your vet even if they seem to have recovered as heatstroke can cause damage to the major organs.

 There are a number of medical conditions that can result in a dog breathing fast in fact because rapid breathing and panting are the way a dog copes with stress and pain it can be a symptom of almost any medical condition.
-However, here are some of the most common causes of fast breathing in dogs.
+However, some of the most common causes of fast breathing in dogs are here.

 Mitral Valve Disease